Unless otherwise indicated, performances will occur in the main chapel.

 The First Presidency invites Church members and their friends to participate in the First Presidency’s Christmas devotional broadcast on Sunday, December 8, 2019.

 The program, originating from the Conference Center, will include Christmas messages by General Authorities and General Officers of the Church.

-The Tabernacle Choir at Temple Square and Orchestra at Temple Square will provide the music.
+The Tabernacle Choir and Orchestra at Temple Square will provide the music.